-- 2. What was the response of the people in each case? - 3.
-What tests did God perform through those three acts of providence? - 4.
-What were the conditional promises that were made? - 5.
-What lessons do we learn from the counsel of Jethro?
+2. What was the response of the people in each case?

+3. What tests did God perform through those three acts of providence?

+5. What lessons do we learn from the counsel of Jethro?

-- 1. Compare Matthew 6:25-34 to the reaction of the Jews to God's providence.
-How do you respond in similar situations? - 2.
-What are the principles revealed in the teaching on the Sabbath and do you keep them?
-Why should/not these principles be observed?
+1. Compare Matthew 6:25-34 to the reaction of the Jews to God's providence.
+How do you respond in similar situations?

+2. What are the principles revealed in the teaching on the Sabbath and do you keep them?
+Why should (or should not) not these principles be observed?